resonansss/kpelle_corpus/README.md

 A list of tags that will be added to the corpus in the future, and their descriptions:

-\tx = processed sentence with explicit division into morphemes (alternation of consonants, assimilation)
+\tx = processed sentence with explicit division into morphemes (consonant alternation, assimilation)

 \comm = comments, additional information to the sentences